edobytes/xctab/README.md

 Models' parameters are saved in `./models`.

-### 3. Query the trained model either on the coresponding test set or on specified samples of the same wine type
+### 3. Query the trained model either on the corresponding test set or on specified samples of the same wine type

 ```
 python ./xctab/test.py [OPTIONS]